dsccommunity/SqlServerDsc/README.md

 * [Add a SQL Server Always On Availability Group](/Examples/Resources/xSQLServerAlwaysOnAvailabilityGroup/1-CreateAvailabilityGroup.ps1)
 * [Remove a SQL Server Always On Availability Group](/Examples/Resources/xSQLServerAlwaysOnAvailabilityGroup/2-RemoveAvailabilityGroup.ps1)

+### xSQLServerAlwaysOnAvailabilityGroupDatabaseMembership

+This resource is used to add and/or remove databases to a specified availability group.

+### Requirements

+* Target machine must be running Windows Server 2008 R2 or later.
+* Target machine must be running SQL Server Database Engine 2012 or later.
+* Target machine must be running Windows Management Framework (WMF) 5 or later.

+### Parameters

+* **[String] DatabaseName** _(Required)_: The name of the database(s) to add to the availability group.
+This accepts wildcards.
+* **[String] SQLServer** _(Key)_: Hostname of the SQL Server where the primary replica of the availability group lives.
+If the availability group is not currently on this server, the resource will attempt to connect to the server where the primary replica lives.
+* **[String] SQLInstanceName** _(Key)_: Name of the SQL instance where the primary replica of the availability group lives.
+If the availability group is not currently on this instance, the resource will attempt to connect to the instance where the primary replica lives.
+* **[String] AvailabilityGroupName** _(Key)_: The name of the availability group in which to manage the database membership(s).
+* **[String] BackupPath** _(Required)_: The path used to seed the availability group replicas.
+This should be a path that is accessible by all of the replicas.
+* **[String] Ensure** _(Write)_: Specifies the membership of the database(s) in the availability group.
+Default is Present. { *Present* | Absent | Exactly }
+* **[Boolean] MatchDatabaseOwner** _(Write)_: If set to $true, this ensures the database owner of the database on the primary replica is the owner of the database on all secondary replicas.
+This requires the database owner is available as a login on all replicas and that the PSDscRunAsAccount has impersonate permissions.
+If set to $false, the owner of the database will be the PSDscRunAsAccount.
+The default is '$true'.

 ### xSQLServerAlwaysOnAvailabilityGroupReplica

 This resource is used to create, remove, and update an Always On Availability Group Replica.